Wednesday, February 27, 2008

 Junkanoo

-A very uniquely Bahamian tradition is Junkanoo.
-This is normally held around Christmas and New Years and again during the summer.
-To keep this tradition active and growing the schools, both primary and secondary compete.
-As it happens the parade and judging for the Abacos was this week in Marsh Harbor.
+A very unique Bahamian tradition is Junkanoo.
+This is normally held around Christmas and New Year's and again during the summer.
+To keep this tradition active and growing, the schools, both primary and secondary, compete.
+As it happens, the parade and judging for the Abacos was this week in Marsh Harbor.
 This was the main attraction that drew us to Marsh Harbor at this time.
-Junkanoo is dancing with colorful costumes, musical instruments, and featuring the beat of goat skins drums.
-We stayed for three hours, but on waking at 2:30 am it was still going, having started at about 7:30 pm.
+Junkanoo is dancing with colorful costumes, musical instruments, and featuring the beat of goat skin drums.
+We stayed for three hours, but on waking at 2:30 am, it was still going, having started at about 7:30 pm.

 Thursday, February 21, 2008